hpcoloma/pp5-dough-n-drizzle/README.md

   Remedies:

   Resolution:

+- Problem after upgrading to django 5.0 "AttributeError: 'BlankChoiceIterator' object has no attribute '__len__' "

+  Issue: This error comes up after I install django-countries==7.2.1.
+I accidentally upgraded to Django 5.0.

+  Remedies:

+  Resolution: I uninstall django-countries 7.2.1 and installed  django-countries 7.6.1.
+This has the fix for this bug.
+You can reference on this [Github](https://github.com/SmileyChris/django-countries/issues/447) repo about Django Countries

 ## Technologies and Language
 Tech Tackles is built using a combination of modern technologies and programming languages to ensure a robust and efficient application.
 Below is a list of the primary technologies and languages used in this project:
 ### Frontend